Fold-transversal surface code cultivation: Handoff simulation

-In this subsection we prove that our handoff simulation exactly samples the noisy $\ket{H_{\mathrm{XY}}}$ states without approximations.

-We first show that inserting a round of fictitious noiseless stabilizer measurements in $\reg{3}$ after the completion of the logical checks does not disturb the outputs of the noisy cultivation circuit.
-Intuitively, this is because any state vector collapse caused by the fictitious measurements happens regardless due to the actual noisy stabilizer measurements in our cultivation protocol.
-To show this mathematically, we re-express the noisy $\reg{3}$ syndrome extraction circuit $\tilde{C}$ as the ideal circuit $C$ followed by Pauli errors $P_{\mathrm{anc}}$ and $P_{\mathrm{dat}}$ on the ancilla an data qubits (e.g. by commuting noise to the end of the circuit).
+In this section we prove that our handoff simulation exactly samples the noisy $\ket{H\XY}$ states without approximation.
+First, we show that inserting a round of `fictitious' and noiseless stabilizer measurements after the $\bar{H}\XY$ checks on $\reg3$ does not disturb the outputs of the noisy cultivation circuit.
+Intuitively, this is because any state vector collapse caused by the noiseless measurements happens regardless due to the \textit{actual} noisy stabilizer measurements performed shortly thereafter.